telerik/ajax-docs/controls/scheduler/how-to/replace-the-edit-form.md

 * Set the**Modal** property to **True**

-* Set the **VisibleStatusBar** property to**False**
+* Set the **VisibleStatusBar** property to **False**

 * Set the **Behaviors** property to "Close"

-* Set the **OnClientClose** property to the "refreshScheduler"function from the javascript you added to your page.
+* Set the **OnClientClose** property to the "refreshScheduler" function from the javascript you added to your page.
 The refreshScheduler function causes the AJAX manager to trigger a rebind of the scheduler to reflectthe changes made in the new edit form.